amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 Did you notice any pattern?

-The first returns have a empty element and it returns and empty element.
+- The first returns have an empty element, and it returns and empty element.
-The second case returns the empty element + the 1st element.
+- The second case returns the empty element + the 1st element.
-The 3rd case returns exactly the results of 2nd case + the same array with the 2nd element `b` appended to it.
+- The 3rd case returns precisely the results of 2nd case + the same array with the 2nd element `b` appended to it.

 What if you want to find the subsets of `abc`?
-Well, it would be exctly the subsets of 'ab' and again the subsets of `ab` with `c` appended at the end of each element.
+Well, it would be exactly the subsets of 'ab' and again the subsets of `ab` with `c` appended at the end of each element.

-As you noticed, everytime time the input gets longer the output is twice as long as the previous one.
+As you noticed, every time the input gets longer the output is twice as long as the previous one.
 Let's code it op:

 ```js
 function getSubsets(n = '') {